miltlima/miltlima/README.md

 **Projects**

-Terramagic: Create a folder infrastructure for Tf files
+- Terramagic: Create a folder infrastructure for Tf files
-Kubelearn: Written in golang this tool improve you knowledge in Kubernetes provide a challenge where you create objects and these objects need match with questions
+- Kubelearn: Written in golang this tool improve you knowledge in Kubernetes provide a challenge where you create objects and these objects need match with questions
+- lookr: Check if you AWS account have resources
+- kom: Show Metrics from pods and nodes in Kubernetes
+- goact: generate Github Actions and Dockerfiles to specific stacks

 ```yaml
 tech_stacks: